I am a stay at home mom with a successful, money-making blog

 This is a message that’s VERY important to me.
 I knew, from the moment we started talking about having a baby, that I didn’t want to leave the baby and go to work.
 But I also knew that I’d have to contribute somehow, if we wanted to… you know, pay bills and stuff.

-And for me, blogging it was.
+And for me, blogging was the answer.
 (Stay at home mom blogs were already popular, so I could SEE other moms having success with it.)
 I dove head first into blogging, and I started making $3000/month blogging within 8 months of launching!

 I was really lucky in that I got started about 10 months before my baby was born, so I did lots of the hard learning when I had hours on end to myself.
-BUT, I still continue to learn, to post, to answer emails and to make images… with my baby here.
-(I say baby, but he’s a toddler.
-A busy, mommy-loving toddler.)
+BUT, I still continue to learn, to post, to answer emails and to make images… with my babies here.
+(I have a busy, mommy-loving toddler and a busy just-about-to-walk baby.)

-Running my blog – continuing to grow it – while being at home and raising a baby has been an adventure.
-There’ve been many days when I feel like it might actually be EASIER to work away from home… but easier isn’t what I want.
+Running my blog – continuing to grow it – while being at home and raising kids has been an adventure.
+There’ve been many days when I feel like it might actually be EASIER to work away from home (I’ve even said to my husband – “Nobody poops on YOU when you’re trying to work!”)… but easier isn’t what I want.

 Related: 15 work at home ideas for moms